lholmquist/old_presentations/devnexus/notes.markdown

  library for generating one time passwords according to RFC 4226

  currently we have a java library and iOS version

+so a use case of this would be if you wanted to also add an authenticator to a users login, similar to have a lot of VPN's work

 ## slide 24 - Aerogear Controller